BlinkTagInc/gtfs-to-html/README.md

 ### templatePath

 {String} Path to a folder containing (pug)[https://pugjs.org/] template for rendering timetables.
 This is optional.
 Defaults to using the templates provided in `views/timetable`.
-All files within the `/views/custom` folder will be .gitignored.
-The folder should contain pug templates called `timetablepage.pug`, `timetablepage_full.pug`,  `overview.pug`, and `overview_full.pug`.
+All files within the `/views/custom` folder will be .gitignored, so you can copy the `views/timetable` folder to `views/custom/myagency` and make any modifications needed.
+Any custom views folder should conatain pug templates called `timetablepage.pug`, `timetablepage_full.pug`,  `overview.pug`, and `overview_full.pug`.

 ```
     "templatePath": 'views/custom/my-agency/'